Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Related Work

-The point cloud is an efficient and effective representation of 3D shapes, generating point clouds could be precursory to generating other 3D representations, such as mesh and voxel.
-Point cloud generation tasks can be broadly categorized into two groups: unconditioned and conditioned.
+Point clouds are an efficient and effective representation of 3D shapes, often serving as a precursor for generating other 3D formats, such as meshes and voxels.
+They have wide-ranging applications across various fields.

+\textbf{Point Cloud Generation.} Generating point clouds can be broadly categorized into two groups: unconditioned and conditioned.
 RGAN \cite{achlioptas2018learning} is a classic unconditioned point cloud generation method, it uses a GAN structure with several MLPs to adversarially generate point clouds.
 WarpingGAN \cite{tang2022warpinggan} is a lightweight and efficient network, which warps several uniform 3D grids into point clouds with various resolutions.
 ShapeGF \cite{cai2020learning} first introduces the score-based network to unconditionally generate point clouds, it takes noise as input and aims to learn the implicit surface of 3D shapes.
 Conditioned generation tasks usually generate point clouds from RGB images \cite{fan2017point}, text information \cite{nichol2022point} or partial point clouds \cite{pan2021variational,zhou20213d,lyu2021conditional}.
 Fan \textit{et al}.~\cite{fan2017point} proposed a PointOutNet to predict multiple plausible point clouds when conditioned on RGB images.
 Point-E \cite{nichol2022point} first synthesizes a single-view RGB image using a text-to-image diffusion model, and then uses another diffusion model to generate a point cloud based on the generated image.
 The VRCNet \cite{pan2021variational} generates point clouds conditioned on partial point clouds, it considers the completion task as a relational reasoning problem and learns to reason about the spatial relationships between the points and complete the missing parts accordingly.
 PVD \cite{zhou20213d} and PDR \cite{lyu2021conditional} are diffusion-based networks, they also operate under conditioned scenarios, taking partial point clouds as conditions to complete the missing parts.
-In this paper, HaP treats the reconstruction task as a conditioned point cloud generation task, relying on depth maps and SMPL models estimated from RGB images as conditions.